Mapping Meta Fields with Meta Keys in Fluent Forms

 Meta Fields Mapping with Post Form

-To get the Meta Keys, you have to copy the Name of the fields from the Field Group added using the Custom Fields plugin.
-And then paste it on the meta keys field in the Post Creation Feed, by clicking on the Add Meta Field button.
-So, make sure you have the field group added according to the fields included in your form.
+- To get the Meta Keys, you have to copy the Name of the fields from the Field Group added using the Custom Fields plugin.

 Meta Fields Mapping with Product Form

-So, this is how you can map meta fields using meta keys in WP Fluent Forms!
+- So, this is how you can map meta fields using meta keys in Fluent Forms!